chyyran/cs-isp-ics4u/data structures.md

 ```
 #### Methods
 ##### `@Override PokemonSpecies deserialize(HashMap<String, KeyValuePair)`
-Converts from a block of the above example to a `PokemonSpecies`. `$evolution` and `$preevlotion` are represented as the Pokemon number.
+Converts from a block of the above example to a `PokemonSpecies`. `$evolution` and `$preevlotion` are represented as the Pokémon number.

 ##### `@Override HashMap<String, String> serialize(PokemonSpecies)`
 Converts from a `PokemonSpecies` object to it's key value pair representation.